 Relax.
 You are not crazy.
 This is to be expected.
 In the same way they persecuted the prophets they will persecute you!

-When Jesus was in the garden or at trial, he had no one with Him.
+When Jesus was at trial, he had no one with Him.
 No one defended Him.
 No one ministered to Him or stood up for Him.
 Even before that Jesus would suffer losses of disciples when He would say hard things (John 6:30-66).

 So expect your heart to be pulled toward discouragement, because it’s difficult to feel alone.
 But fight discouragement and do NOT give in, because it is an illusion.
 In reality you have many brothers and sisters very near you and also around the world experiencing the exact same thing.
 I have always been amazed at how God responded to Elijah.
 He didn’t enable Elijah to wallow in his self-pity, but instead put him back to work, telling him to anoint two kings and a prophet named Elisha and that there were 7,000 who had not bowed their knees to Baal.